Fire and rescue services

 Avoid border areas, as they can be dangerous due to the presence of terrorist groups.

-Sea and air borders with Trinidad and Tobago, Aruba, Bonaire and Curaçao are being re-opened in stages.
+Most sea and air borders with Trinidad and Tobago, Aruba, Bonaire and Curaçao have re-opened.
+However, entry and exit conditions can change at short notice.
 Monitor local media and contact your transport provider for updated information.

 In border areas, there are limits on the right to: